 One of the best things about a digital album is that you get to choose whatever you want your theme to be.
 Vacations?
 Sure.
 Wedding?
 Absolutely.
 Friendship?
 Why not.
 Year in review?
 Yup.

-Holidays – Holidays bring people together.
+- Holidays – Holidays bring people together.
 And, when people are together, pictures are taken to commemorate the occasion.
-Getting family and friends together is always a perfect reason to celebrate and with celebration comes memories.
+Getting family and friends together is always a perfect reason to celebrate and take new photos.

-Anniversaries – Honoring someone’s unwavering commitment to another or to their job is well worth documenting.
+- Anniversaries – Honoring someone’s unwavering commitment to another is well worth documenting.
 From family and friends to coworkers and more, anniversaries are a perfect way to say “We see you and we appreciate you.”

 Step 2: Collect Your Photos/Scan Your Pictures

-Okay, so now you’ve got your new, freshly digitized photos, but how many photos do you need to make a quality slide show?
+Okay, so now you’ve got your new, freshly digitized photos, but what number of photos do you need to make a high quality slide show?
 Again, that all depends on you, but here’s a quick rule of thumb.

 Step 3: Caption It

-As part of the customization aspect of a digital slideshow, you get the amazing opportunity to caption/write stories that you want to include with your photos.
-Pick your font, select a size and get to captioning.
+As part of the customization aspect of a digital slideshow or photobook, you get the amazing opportunity to caption/write stories that you want to include with your photos.
+Pick your font and get to captioning.

 The captions can be simply descriptive or more of an inside joke, depending on your audience.
 Just think of it as your own personal instagram!